 Ron left his job as a financial analyst and started an apprenticeship at Baltimore Brewing Company (BBC), working under a Dutch-born and German-trained brewer named Theo DeGroen.
 After working there for nearly a year, Ron had the necessary prerequisites to move on to study at the Technical University of Munich at Weihenstephan.

-Immediately upon Ron’s departure, Bill took over his emptied role in Baltimore.
+As Ron left to study in Germany, Bill took over his emptied role in Baltimore.
 While Ron was enhancing his German brewing knowledge, Bill was expanding the line of beers produced at the BBC to include several German specialty beers, many of which went on to win multiple awards at the Great American Beer Festival.
 After his time at BBC, Bill completed his brewing studies by traveling to Munich, Germany to attend Doemens Institute.